therkildsen-lab/lcwgs-simulation/markdowns/simulation_workflow_neutral_sim_uneven_input.md

 > '/workdir/lcwgs-simulation/nohups/snp_calling_neutral_sim_uneven_input_1.nohup' &
 ```

-It turns out that popoolation2 only does simple allele count to estimate allele frequency, so we will not use it for the simulation of pool-seq and wills simply use the allele counts outputted by ANGSD.
+It turns out that popoolation2 only does simple allele count to estimate allele frequency, so we will not use it for the simulation of pool-seq and will simply use the allele counts outputted by ANGSD.